scottyschup/ruby-curriculum/rspec/subject-and-let.md

 `[0, 0]`.

 Other tests need to do more than test the initial value.
-For instance, the second test test first moves the robot, then tests its position.
+For instance, the second test first moves the robot, then tests its position.
 You can't use the `its` method for this, but we can refer to the robot explicitly through the name we gave it.